First For Music News

 The image features the band in traditional dress, on a float being pulled by lions and bears the name of several states including Tennessee, Michigan and Ohio.

 Michigan, is of course where Jack White and Brendan Benson are from, though they now lives in Tennessee.
-Ohio is where drummer and bassist Patrick Keeler and Jack Lawrence's old band hail from.
+Ohio is where drummer and bassist Patrick Keeler and Jack Lawrence‘s old band The Greenhorns hail from.